madprops/airc/README.md

 It includes commands to alter the way the bot responds.

-For example, here's using the `ur` command.
+For example, here's using the `ur` command:

 ---